samorogu/movies_rate_prediction/README.md

 ## Notebooks

-The first approach  to the data is from EDA and this can be obtained from the EDA Notebooks
+The first approach  to the data is from EDA and this can be obtained from the EDA Notebooks.
+I recommend to open the notebooks from an IDE because the graphs were made in plotly for interactivity.